-Policy T1-5C: Cutler Bay shall request to be involved with all planning, designing, or constructing transportation facilities within the Town boundaries by other agencies, so as to have local input on the decision making process.
+Policy T1-5B: Cutler Bay shall request to be involved with all planning, designing, or constructing transportation facilities within the Town boundaries by other agencies, so as to have local input on the decision making process.

-Policy T1-5D: The Town shall develop a Capital Improvement Program in coordination with the plans of the Florida Department of Transportation; the Miami-Dade County Metropolitan Planning Organization; Miami-Dade Transit, Miami Dade County Public Works, and the surrounding communities.
+Policy T1-5C: The Town shall coordinate its Capital Improvement Program with the plans of the Florida Department of Transportation; the Miami-Dade County Transportation Planning Organization; Miami-Dade Transportation and Public Works and Waste Management Department and the surrounding communities.

-Policy T1-5E: Town staff shall meet with The Florida Department of Transportation, Miami-Dade Transit and Miami-Dade Public Works Department staff as needed to discuss common issues, including the status of projects in each jurisdiction's Capital Improvements Programs.
+Policy T1-5D: Town staff shall meet with The Florida Department of Transportation and Miami-Dade Transit Transportation and Public Works, Department staff as needed to discuss common issues, including the status of projects in each jurisdiction's Capital Improvements Programs.

-Policy T1-5F: The Town shall continuously coordinate transportation improvements, including those in its Capital Improvements Program, with the Metropolitan Planning Organization's short-term Transportation Improvement Program and Long Range Transportation Plan.
+Policy T1-5E: The Town shall continuously coordinate transportation improvements, including those in its Capital Improvements Program, with the Transportation Planning Organization's short-term Transportation Improvement Program and Long Range Transportation Plan.

-Policy T1-5G: The Town shall consult with Miami-Dade Transit to ensure its Transit Development Program is responsive to the community in terms of providing safe, accessible and efficient transit area coverage including adequate bus headways.
+Policy T1-5F: The Town shall consult with Miami-Dade Transportation and Public Works to assure its Transit Development Program is responsive to the community in terms of providing safe, accessible and efficient transit area coverage including adequate bus headways.